With Everyone Super – No One Will Be

 The bottom line is this: The grade inflation observed and reported at www.gradeinflation.com is not due to students getting smarter with time or schools and colleges doing a better job of educating students.
 Artificial factors have been at work until it’s essentially gotten out of hand.
 Unfortunately, today, grades have lost their meaning and probably don’t carry the weight that they did once upon a time.

-In our homeschool, the emphasis has not been on the grade, but whether or not our students actually understand the material.
+In our homeschool, the emphasis has not been on the grade, but on whether or not our students actually understand the material.
 Often this is determined through multiple conversations, written assignments, oral presentations, watching them solve a math problem, and the completion of big projects.

 For example, every year our high school students do what we call a forty-hour project.
 They get to decide the overall subject, scope, and complexity of the project, but it should require at least forty hours to accomplish.
 Typically, a noticeable amount of work goes into the planning phase.
-Naturally, the majority of time is spent on the production.
+Naturally, the majority of time is spent on production.
 And there is always a formal presentation.
-Many surprising lessons are learned figuring out details and overcoming unexpected obstacles.
+Many surprising lessons are learned by figuring out details and overcoming unexpected obstacles.
 It’s actually very satisfying as a homeschool parent to observe our kids work diligently on their projects.
 They learn many other life skills, including time management.
 In many ways, the successful completion of these projects proves to everyone just how much was learned and more importantly what skills were mastered.
 And, as the old saying goes, you can’t fool Mom.
 Mom knows who’s making the grade.

 Walking by faith and enjoying the homeschooling adventure of a lifetime!